 The second unexpected artificial insemination cost for twins is an extended stay in Neonatal Intensive Care (NICU) for one or both babies.
 More than 50% of multiples deliver prematurely or with low birth weight, often requiring specialized care.

 Purchasing supplemental infertility insurance before your next ICI or IUI cycle (before conception) mitigates the risks connected to your twins beginning life in a NICU incubator.
+Two programs could help.